Diatomaceous Earth Garden Uses

 Planting season is here and everyone is getting all their seeds, fertilizers, and lastly, chemical pesticides for their garden crops.
 Chemical pesticides have become a staple in our communities without really realizing what impacts these chemicals have on our bodies.
-I was speaking with my grand-mother in law the other day and she was completely unaware that when chemicals are sprayed on the garden, they go right to the plants and the fruit is contaminated.
-She said there is no way the companies would allow us to buy it if it did that.
-Truth is that our government, with the help of DOW and MONSATAN, has spread the highest use of pesticides on the planet other than China and India.
+We speak with people all the time and they are completely unaware that when chemicals are sprayed on the garden, they go right to the plants and the fruit is contaminated.
+Many say there is no way the companies would allow us to buy it if it did.
+Truth is that our government, with the help of DOW and MONSANTO, has spread the highest use of pesticides on the planet other than China and India.

 Our Crawling Insect Control Diatomaceous Earth is the ultimate NON GMO and Organic alternative to using chemical pesticides in your garden.
 This stuff kills crawling insects by dehydrating them to death on a microscopic level.
 Now this action does not interfere with any growth cycle of the plant and does not adjust the PH of soil if it gets washed into it.
 You simply apply a visible application to the plants and/or ground.
 Try to find a few days of dry weather at least and leave it without disturbing it.
 I tend to do this 2-3 times a month during the growing cycle.
 This seems to control squash beetles and other crawling insects well for me here in Nebraska!